proebrock/lighthouse/hand_eye_calib_2d/README.markdown

 Theoretically, there are two basic configurations, one where the camera is mounted in the robot hand and one where the camera is static.
 The hand-eye-calibration for both is very similar.
 We take a closer look at the configuration with the robot mounted camera.

+For the calibration, we put a calibration board at a fixed place in front of the robot and make the robot place the camera at different poses and take images of the calibration board.
+Let's have a look at the transformations in this scenario:

 ![](images/cam_mobile.png)

+The base coordinate system of the robot is our world coordinate system.
+The board is located at a fixed position $`{}^\text{base}T_\text{board}`$.

 ![](images/setup.jpg)